 Against the backdrop of connectivity, robots will continue to innovate, particularly in the areas of autonomous driving, dexterous carrying, moving, and so on.
 And, with movement data being connected with IT systems and teams across longer distances and even geographic locations, we will likely see this drive quicker and more effective business decisions.

 Today’s B2B eCommerce platforms must react to B2B buyer needs quickly, which tend to mirror those of B2C consumers.
 Preserving B2C-like experiences is difficult when B2Bs demand that custom checkout workflows, pricing rules, product data personalization, and other complex functions run in the background.
-Nevertheless, manufacturers such as Saltworks and Samuel Hubbard were able to digitally transform their stores by implementing OroCommerce, which allowed them to use a single website for segmentation and multichannel capabilities.
+Nevertheless, manufacturers such as Saltworks and Samuel Hubbard are great examples of digital transformation manufacturing case studies that were able to digitally transform their stores by implementing OroCommerce, which allowed them to use a single website for segmentation and multichannel capabilities.

 Aside from delivering the right product data to customers, B2B eCommerce platforms can automatically sync data with the ERP and WMS to cut down on inventory management efforts and the probability of human error.
 More importantly, B2B eCommerce systems allow manufacturers more flexibility in selling direct-to-customer or B2B2C without disrupting their existing channels.